 Pat E. Burlison Professor

-Wesley James currently serves as Associate Professor of Sociology and Coordinator of Graduate Studies.
+Wesley James currently serves as the Pat E. Burlison Professor of Sociology.
 He received his Ph.D. from Mississippi State University in 2009.

 Dr. James' primary research interests are medical sociology, demography, and rural health.
 He has been involved in several state and federal supported research projects exploring a variety of health-related issues.
 Currently, his research agenda is focused in three areas: (1) U.S. mortality disparities across time and place, (2) social determinants of health, mortality, and life expectancy in rural America, and (3) issues related to access to health care in the Mississippi Delta.